What is the Women’s Souper Bowl X-Country Ski and Snowshoe Sunday?

 Are there skis for rent on site?

-No, but our sponsors Mountain Gear, Fitness Fanatics and REI provide reduced priced rentals for the Souper Bowl.
+Yes!
+New this year, Fitness Fanatics has a rental site, next to the Selkirk Lodge, for x-country skis, boots, poles, snowshoes etc. Please reserve on line.
+Our sponsors Mountain Gear, Fitness Fanatics & REI provide reduced priced rentals in town for the Souper Bowl.
 Please call and reserve your pair early.

 What is the poker ski?